bd504840/Descriptor/README.md

 # Descriptor for MapInfo
 Descriptor program for MapInfo

-TThis program works within MapInfo version 11.5 and higher.
+This program works within MapInfo version 11.5 and higher.

 The Descriptor extracts all points from a polygon and generates a textual description for use where a legal description of an area of land is required.